jkkbuddika/RNA_Seq_Analyzer_v3.0/README.md

 ```
 Now that we have downloaded the singularity image to call and run TagDust2, next step is to download the most updated rRNA sequence list from Ensembl [BioMart](http://useast.ensembl.org/biomart/martview/b56f6bc18af941cb4a61c1ef121b91d1).
 For example, [click here](https://www.ensembl.org/biomart/martview/67dcc0a3e364a6154fcdfd992dcdbdf2) to download Drosophila rRNA sequence list to your local computer, rename the file name (i.e., "Dro_rRNA.txt") and transfer the file to "add_mat" directory.
 ### Analysis mode selection and defining experimental design
-The pipeline can be used to analyze both single and paired-end (SE and PE) sequencing data.
-To specify the sequencing method open module "GeneralVariables.py" using emacs text editor.
+The pipeline can be used to analyze both single and paired-end (SE and PE) sequencing data generated from any model organism.
+To specify these experiment specific variables, open and update "GeneralVariables.py" module using emacs text editor.
 ```
 emacs GeneralVariables.py
 ```
-Change the value of the variable "seq_method" to change the analysis mode.
+- Change the value of the variable "seq_method" to change the analysis mode.
 Options include "single" (SE sequencing data analysis mode) and "paired" (PE sequencing data analysis mode).
+- Specify the name of the rRNA sequence list in add_mat directory by updating the string value of variable "rRNA_list".
+- Update the Biomart link to the genome of interest.
+For example, link to the Drosophila genome is given [here](ftp://ftp.ensembl.org/pub/release-99/fasta/drosophila_melanogaster/dna/Drosophila_melanogaster.BDGP6.28.dna_sm.toplevel.fa.gz).
+- Update the Biomart link to the genome annotation of interest.
+For example, link to the Drosophila genome annotation is given [here](ftp://ftp.ensembl.org/pub/release-99/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.28.99.gtf.gz).
-Furthermore, you can specify the strandedness of the experiment.
-To do this change the value of variable "stranded".
+- To specify the strandedness of the experiment change the value of variable "stranded".
 Options are 0 (unstranded), 1 (stranded) and 2 (reversely stranded).
-Additionally, this module allows you to specify the name of the rRNA sequence file as well.
-Assign the name of the rRNA sequence file to the variable "rRNA_list".
+- You can define which features to be counted using featureCounts by updating values of the list "diff_features".
+To check the supported feature types on Biomart annotation, download and open the annotation file using "less" command.
 ### Input data preparation
 The pipeline uses adapter trimmed input files in .fastq format for analysis.
 Transfer trimmed raw sequences to a directory named "raw_sequences" on your home directory.